xhemajlg/Ubuntu-Server-Machine-Terraform-Ansible/README.md

  Or by using Text Editors such as "vim" or "nano" you create the .tf files and copy the content/code from the above files to the newly created .tf files

-3. Than we can initialize the terraform process:
-    # terraform init
-    # terraform plan
-    # terraform apply -var 'vsphere_user=your_user' -var 'vsphere_password=your_password' -var 'vsphere_server=your_server' -var 'vsphere_datacenter=your_datacenter' -var 'vsphere_datastore=your_datastore' -var 'vsphere_cluster=your_cluster' -var 'vsphere_network=your_network' -var 'vsphere_internal_network=your_internal_network' -var 'vm_static_ip=your_static_ip'
+3. Than we can initialize the terraform process: terraform init terraform plan terraform apply -var 'vsphere_user=your_user' -var 'vsphere_password=your_password' -var 'vsphere_server=your_server' -var 'vsphere_datacenter=your_datacenter' -var 'vsphere_datastore=your_datastore' -var 'vsphere_cluster=your_cluster' -var 'vsphere_network=your_network' -var 'vsphere_internal_network=your_internal_network' -var 'vm_static_ip=your_static_ip'

-At the end we should have a new Ubuntu VM created from a Template the default name would be "ubuntu-server", the VM will have an internal network interface wich will be member of VLAN with ID 150 and an Exteraln Interface.
+At the end we should have a new Ubuntu VM created from a Template the default name would be "ubuntu-server", the VM will have an internal network interface wich will be member of VLAN with ID 150 and an External Interface.
 ------------------------
 Task 2: Automate hardening process ov the above VM using Ansible
 -----------------------------------------------------------------
 This Ansible playbook: 'playbook.yml' automates the setup and configuration of an Ubuntu server with Nginx, SSH, and UFW.
 The tasks include updating the system,